Walt Disney World’s Disney Dining Plan Overview

 Don’t Waste Your Snacks on Bottled Drinks

-You get a refillable cup with your Dining Plan, and you can upgrade to a fancy vacuum insulated one for a small fee.
+With your dining plan, you get a refillable cup.
 Plus, you get a drink included with every meal.
 Even if you’re a soda addict, you shouldn’t need to spend those precious snack credits on a drink.
 This goes double if you’re mostly a water drinker, as water is free at any snack counter or Quick Service location!
 That bottle of Dasani is just a wasted credit.

-You can, however, spend credits on signature drinks like milkshakes or smoothies if you’d like.
-Those may not be the biggest monetary values, but because their specialty beverages, they are a good use of a credit.
+However, you can spend credits on signature drinks like milkshakes or smoothies if you’d like.
+Although those may not have the biggest monetary value, they are good uses of credit because they are specialty beverages.

 Maximize Every Credit You Spend